 Many communities are already facing problems such as loss of important freshwater resources and agricultural lands due to ocean inundation in the Pacific Islands, the decimation of an important food source, potentially related to climate change in Alaska, and vulnerability to extreme weather events in the South Central U.S.

-The National Climate Change and Wildlife Science Center (NCCWSC) and the DOI Climate Science Centers (CSCs) are working with tribes and indigenous communities to better understand their specific vulnerabilities to climate change and to help them adapt to these impacts.
+The National Climate Adaptation Science Center (NCASC) and the DOI Climate Adaptation Science Centers (CASCs) are working with tribes and indigenous communities to better understand their specific vulnerabilities to climate change and to help them adapt to these impacts.
 This work is conducted through research projects, outreach events, training workshops, stakeholder meetings, youth internships, and other coordination activities.

 Input & Engagement